 This is a violation of the Student Sexual Misconduct Policy.
 Aaron had sexual intercourse with Angela against her will.
 The fact that Angela has freely consented to sexual intercourse with Aaron in the past does NOT mean he has her consent in this situation.

 Erin is talking to several of her friends in the hallway at a crowded party.
 Ryan, a student she knows from chemistry class, comes up behind her and places his arms around her waist.
 She says hi to Ryan and continues her conversation.
-After a while, she realized that Ryan has moved his hands up to her breasts.
+Ryan gradually moves his hands up to her breasts.
 She turns to him and tells him to stop, saying she doesn’t want to be touched in that way and that he should have more respect for her.
 He laughs, tells her she takes herself too seriously, and again begins to grope her.

 Kristen and Myra have been intimate for a few weeks.
 One night, Myra calls Kristen and asks her to come over.
 When she arrives, Myra kisses Kristen passionately and leads her into the bedroom.
 They each express their excitement and desire to “hook up,” and are soon making out heavily in Myra’s bed.
 After a while, Kristen tries to engage in oral sex with Myra.
 Myra tells Kristen that she really likes her, but that she doesn’t feel ready for that.
 Kristen tells Myra she’s just being shy, and ignores her when she repeats that she doesn’t feel ready.
 Finally, Kristen threatens to reveal on the Internet that Myra is a lesbian.
 Because Myra has not yet come out to her friends and family, she becomes frightened and silent.
 Kristen proceeds with oral sex.